 Everyone loves a light show.
 The Creator’s first words were “Let there be light,” and on Day Four He filled the night sky with light.
 There is no place where His light is not seen, and we now know that includes the depths of the sea.

 Before modern cameras and technology, the inky blackness of the deep barred its mysteries from human eyes.
 But now these wonders are coming to light.
 For the first time, our generation is privileged to behold this alien world, teeming with life.
+These bioluminescent sea creatures live in a world we are just discovering.

 The dragonfish has three separate light organs beneath each eye.
 Two of them shine red lights, like night scopes, which help it sneak up on prey that see only blue lights.